phpList/phplist-docker/README.md

 When you do that, they will be retained when you rebuild the system.
 Make sure the folders are fully world-writable (hint: chmod 777)

 When these variables are absent, the images and plugins will be placed on Docker Volumes.

+## config

+There are a few config settings you can put in the environment, but probably the easiest way to control the phpList configuration is to map your config file as a volume.

+Something like

+    vi php

 ## features